Template-Based Probes Are Imperfect Lenses for Counterfactual Bias Evaluation in LLMs: Methodology

 \subsection{Prompting Experimental Setup}

 Three prompting strategies are applied to predict sentiment.
-These are zero-shot prompts, 9-shot prompts with shots drawn from two sentiment analysis datasets, and zero-shot CoT prompts \cite{Kojima1}.
-For all prompting experiments, Hugging Face’s text-generation pipeline is used for the base models of OPT-6.7B, Llama-2-7B, Llama-3-8B, and Mistral-7B.
-While local model artifacts are used in the experiments, these models correspond to the Hugging Face identifiers \url{facebook/opt-6.7b}, \url{meta-llama/Llama-2-7b-hf}, \url{meta-llama/Meta-Llama-3-8B}, and \url{mistralai/Mistral-7B-v0.1}.
-Sampling is turned on, and a temperature of 0.8 is used for all generations, including reasoning traces.
-Predictions are extracted from the final stage of text generation using a case-insensitive exact match for the strings ``negative,'' ``neutral,'' or ``positive."
-The first instances of such a match are taken as the predicted label.
+These are zero-shot prompts, 9-shot prompts with shots drawn from two sentiment analysis datasets, and zero-shot CoT prompts \citep{Kojima1}.
+For all prompting experiments, Hugging Face’s text-generation pipeline is used with OPT-6.7B, Llama-2-7B, Llama-3-8B, Mistral-7B, Gemma-7B Instruct \citep{gemmateam2024gemmaopenmodelsbased}, and Qwen-2.5-7B Instruct \citep{qwen2025qwen25technicalreport}.
+These models correspond to the Hugging Face identifiers \texttt{facebook/opt-6.7b}, \texttt{meta-llama/Llama-2-7b-hf}, \texttt{meta-llama/Meta-Llama-3-8B}, \texttt{mistralai/Mistral-7B-v0.1}, \texttt{google/gemma-7b-it}, and \texttt{Qwen/Qwen2.5-7B-Instruct}.
+Sampling is turned on, and a temperature of $0.8$ is used for all generations, including reasoning traces.
+Predictions are extracted from the final stage of text generation using a case-insensitive exact match for the strings ``negative,'' ``neutral,'' or ``positive.''
+The first match is taken as the predicted label.
 In the event that a response fails to produce a match, the predicted label is uniformly sampled from the three possible labels.
 In all but the reasoning generation stage of zero-shot CoT, models produce a maximum of three tokens in their response.

-The zero-shot prompt template is displayed below with additional formatting for readability.
-The component in angled brackets is where each sample to be classified is inserted.
-The models begin generation at [\emph{LM Generation}].